ansys/pyacp/doc/source/api/mechanical_integration_helpers.rst

     It is also limited in the following ways:

     - Only remote Mechanical sessions on Windows are supported.
-    - Only one ACP model can be imported into Mechanical.
+    - Only one ACP shell or solid model can be imported into Mechanical.
     - Only one ACP solid model can be imported into Mechanical.

     PyACP currently provides helper functions for integrating with PyMechanical.